 Standing in a public park, Eglinton Castle, a huge but very ruined 18th-century and later castellated mansion, was built on the site of a 16th-century stronghold.
 The place is very prominently marked on Blaeu’s map of Cunningham, shown as a huge tower in wooded and enclosed policies and marked in capitals as ‘Eglintoun’.

-the house was abandoned when the family ran out of money building the harbour at Ardrossan.
-The house was unroofed in 1925 to be used for target practice, was blown up in the 1950s, and the shell of
+However, the house was abandoned when the family ran out of money building the harbour at Ardrossan.
+The house was unroofed in 1925 to be used for target practice, was blown up in the 1950s, and

-the house was partly demolished in 1973.
+the shell of the house was partly demolished in 1973.
 All that survives is a single corner tower and some low walls.
-The family are now represented by the Montgomerie Earls of Eglinton and Winton, and they now
+The family are now represented by the Montgomerie Earls of Eglinton and Winton,

 There is a story of an underground tunnel leading away from the castle.